Paul Holmes (Liberal Democrat politician): Early life

 He grew up in Sheffield on a council estate.
 He went to Prince Edward Primary School, Manor Top, then Firth Park Secondary School (now Firth Park Community Arts College), a comprehensive from 1969 (when he was 12).

 Career

 Holmes graduated in History from the University of York in 1978 and before being elected an MP, was a history teacher for 22 years.
 He gained a PGCE from the University of Sheffield.
-He taught from 1979–84 at Chesterfield School (now Brookfield Community School), then Buxton College from 1984–90, and from 1990–2001 he was Head of Sixth Form at Buxton Community School (the successor to Buxton College).
+He taught from 1979 to 1984 at Chesterfield School (now Brookfield Community School), then Buxton College from 1984–90, and from 1990–2001 he was Head of Sixth Form at Buxton Community School (the successor to Buxton College).

 Political career

 Holmes joined the SDP in 1983.
-From 1987–95, representing the Liberal Democrats, he was a councillor for Brimington South Ward, then from 1999–2003 for Walton ward on Chesterfield Borough Council.
+From 1987 to 1995, representing the Liberal Democrats, he was a councillor for Brimington South Ward, then from 1999 to 2003 for Walton ward on Chesterfield Borough Council.
 Holmes is currently the lead councillor for the opposition on Chesterfield Borough Council and is a councillor for Barrow Hill and New Whittington ward.